The key to planning a comfortable post-retirement life is to accumulate and invest enough when you are working.

 What is the Canada Pension Plan?

 Now that we've gone over CPP payment dates, lets look at what the CPP actually is.
-Keep in mind, the CPP is not OAS (Old Age Security.)
-Old age security is a payment made by the government to those who apply and meet particular requirements.
+Keep in mind, the CPP is not OAS (Old Age Security), or the Guaranteed Income Supplement (GIS).
+The OAS pension is a payment made by the government to those who apply and meet particular requirements.
+The GIS is part of the OAS.

 CPP is a retirement benefit scheme by the Canadian government that helps Canadians and their family earn a guaranteed monthly pension after retirement.

-There are benefits for unfortunate circumstances such as the disability benefit and death benefit.
+There are benefits for unfortunate circumstances such as the CPP disability benefit and death benefit.
+CPP disability payments are for a prolonged disability that prevents you from doing work.

 The way CPP works is quite simple.
 You keep contributing a certain portion of your income to the CPP while you are working.